+EEA legislation in the field of social security does not harmonise national legislations.
+It merely co-ordinates national social security schemes for persons moving within the EEA.
 The coordination system covers sickness and maternity, accidents at work, occupational diseases, invalidity benefits, old age benefits, survivors’ benefits, death grants, unemployment benefits and family benefits.

 The social security provisions foresee that the social security legislation of the host EEA State extends the rights and obligations of its own nationals to nationals of other EEA States residing on its territory.
 A person who moves from one EEA State to another may not be placed in a worse position than a person who has always resided and worked in the same EEA State.

 The Working Group on Social Security meets several times a year, usually back-to-back with the meetings of the Administrative Commission for the coordination of social security systems.
 The Working Group actively follows EU initiatives within their field, including attending multilateral expert group meetings with the European Commission.